exercism/docs/anatomy/tracks/configlet/linting.md

 ### Rule: exercises/concept/&lt;slug&gt;/.docs/hints.md is valid

-- If there are sub headings, they must start at level two
-- All headings must be level two headings
+- The Markdown must conform to the [Markdown standards](../../../contributing/standards/markdown.md)
 - All headings must be either `## General` or `## X. <task>` where `X` matches the task number heading in the `instructions.md`
 - All hints must be specified as Markdown list items
 - Links must be absolute (relative links are not allowed)

 ### Rule: exercises/concept/&lt;slug&gt;/.docs/instructions.md is valid

-- If there are sub headings, they must start at level two
+- The Markdown must conform to the [Markdown standards](../../../contributing/standards/markdown.md)
 - All tasks must start with a level two heading that starts with a number followed by a dot: `## 1.
 Do X`
 - Links must be absolute (relative links are not allowed)